 According to an interview given by Mr. T, he attended the movie's premiere with his mother.
 During the scene where he yells lurid remarks at Adrian, his mother turned to him and said "I did not raise you to talk to a lady like that."
 She then stormed out of the theatre.

 Before the start of the second bout between Rocky and Clubber Lang, Rocky's weight is given as 191 lbs.
-By 1982, this would have meant Rocky would be classified as a cruiserweight, rather than a heavyweight.
-This would not preclude him from challenging for the heavyweight title however, if all parties agreed beforehand.
+This would have meant Rocky would be classified as a cruiser-weight, rather than a heavyweight.
+This would not preclude him from challenging for the heavyweight title however.
+The original limit was 190 lb; raised to 200 lb in 2003.
+That makes him a heavyweight.

 The ring in which Thunderlips and Rocky fight featured the standard modifications used in professional wrestling; half-inch padding under the canvas, shock absorbers under the plywood and slightly loosened ropes.